stanley-gu/standardsCh/chapter.md

-While PySCeS has already been mentioned earlier as a human readable format for expressing biological models, the software package warrants mention again as a full-fledged modeling platform that can be used interactively and as a library. along with its scripted model description language, PySCeS is SBML compatible, and provides a full set of simulation tools, including stoichiometric, simulation, steady state, metabolic control, and Eigen analysis.
+While PySCeS has already been mentioned earlier as a human readable format for expressing biological models, the software package warrants mention again as a full-featured modeling platform that can be used interactively and as a library. along with its scripted model description language, PySCeS is SBML compatible, and provides a full set of simulation tools, including stoichiometric, simulation, steady state, metabolic control, and Eigen analysis.
 Two and